 Carpenter bees are big, solitary bees known for their wood-boring behavior.
 These bees are typically black and yellow and are often mistaken for bumblebees.
 However, unlike bumblebees, carpenter bees dig tunnels in wood to create their nests.
 Carpenter bees are essential pollinators, but they can become pests when they break into wooden structures, causing damage over time.

-Carpenter bees exhibit some interesting behaviors:
+Carpenter bees exhibit some interesting behaviours:

 Nesting Habits: Carpenter bees are solitary insects.
 Each female creates her own nest by boring a tunnel into the wood, where she lays her eggs.
 These tunnels can be quite extensive and are often reused by subsequent generations.